POSTS TAGGED: Motorola Droid Razr HD

-Posted November 8, 2012 By: Jimmy McGee
+Posted November 8, 2012 at 09:00 pm by Jimmy McGee

 Spend any amount of time on the XDA Forums and you know that we hate Motorola’s locked bootloader policy.
 It’s a silly policy that Motorola should abandon.
 This policy simply encourages developers, or “evil hackers” in Motorola’s mind, to find and exploit security vulnerabilities on the device.
 We want root, plan and simple.
 Whether outright or with an obnoxious two-year commitment, we’ve paid for our devices and we should be allowed to use it as we see fit.

 Well, even with a locked bootloader, XDA Forum Member djrbliss has released an exploit allowing root on the Motorola Atrix HD.
 The program called Motofail2Go should also work for the Motorola Droid RAZR M, Motorola Photon Q 4G LTE, Mo. . .
 READ ON »